Voice Type

 Vocal pedagogues generally consider four main qualities of a human voice when attempting to classify it: vocal range, tessitura, timbre, and vocal transition points known as passaggio.
 However, teachers may also consider physical characteristics, speech level, scientific testing, and other factors such as vocal register.
 Voice classification into the correct voice type is important for vocal pedagogues and singers as a guiding tool for the development of the voice.

 Misclassification of a singer's voice type is dangerous.
 It can damage the vocal cords, shorten a singing career, and lead to the loss of both vocal beauty and free vocal production.
 Some of these dangers are not immediate ones; the human voice is quite resilient, especially in early adulthood, and the damage may not make its appearance for months or even years.
-Unfortunately, this lack of apparent immediate harm can cause singers to develop bad habits that will over time cause irreparable damage to the voice.[3]
+Unfortunately, this lack of apparent immediate harm can cause singers to develop bad habits that will over time cause irreparable damage to the voice.[6]
 Singing outside the natural vocal range imposes a serious strain upon the voice.
-Clinical evidence indicates that singing at a pitch level that is either too high or too low creates vocal pathology.[15]
-According to vocal pedagogue Margaret Greene, "The need for choosing the correct natural range of the voice is of great importance in singing since the outer ends of the singing range need very careful production and should not be overworked, even in trained voices."[16]
+Clinical evidence indicates that singing at a pitch level that is either too high or too low creates vocal pathology.[11]
+According to vocal pedagogue Margaret Greene, "The need for choosing the correct natural range of the voice is of great importance in singing since the outer ends of the singing range need very careful production and should not be overworked, even in trained voices."[12]
 Singing at either extreme of the range may be damaging, but the possibility of damage seems to be much more prevalent in too high a classification.
-Medical evidence indicates that singing at too high of a pitch level may lead to the development of vocal disorders such as vocal cord nodules.
+A number of medical authorities have indicated that singing at too high a pitch level may contribute to certain vocal disorders.
+Medical evidence indicates that singing at too high of a pitch level may lead to the development of vocal nodules.
 Increasing tension on the vocal cords is one of the means of raising pitch.
 Singing above an individual's best tessitura keeps the vocal cords under a great deal of unnecessary tension for long periods of time, and the possibility of vocal abuse is greatly increased.
-Singing at too low a pitch level is not as likely to be damaging unless a singer tries to force the voice down.[2]
+Singing at too low a pitch level is not as likely to be damaging unless a singer tries to force the voice down.[5]

 Dangers of quick identification